 Discuss both these views and give your own opinion.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Write at least 250 words.

-Sample Answer 1: [Discussion on both views & supporting co-educational/mixed-sex school system]
+Sample Answer 1: [View: Supporting co-educational/mixed-sex school system.]

 Opinions are split among many when it comes to whether boys and girls get benefits from being taught together or not.
 Many people prefer single-gender schools, while others argue that mixed schools bring more benefits.
 However, I incline to view that co-educational schools are the way forward.

 Advocates of single-sex schools believe that boys and girls have different attitudes towards learning and teachers can employ particular techniques designed specially to match the gender.
 For instance, studies reveal that boys learn better when the classroom temperature is cool, while girls perform better in warm classrooms.
 So, the temperature in a single-gender classroom could be set to suit the different needs of male or female students.
 In addition, when students are not distracted by their opposite sex, they often find it easier to focus on academics.
 This means that students participate actively in classes where everybody is the same sex.

 On the other hand, the proponents of mixed schools argue that co-ed schools prepare their students better for their future careers.
 That is to say that when boys and girls are taught in the classroom, they can develop teamwork skills with the opposite sex.
 This is an opportunity that completely lacks in single-gender classrooms.
 This opportunity is of paramount importance because it mirrors the real world.
 Moreover, mixed schools provide the chance to understand and communicate with the opposite sex.
 Boys and girls have different perspectives and in a mixed school, they manage to learn from each other.